Wisconsin’s Evers looks for boost from anger over abortion | Times Leader

 By SCOTT BAUER

 MADISON, Wis.
-(AP) — Wisconsin’s Democratic Gov. Tony Evers hopes to over the U.S. Supreme Court’s into votes this fall as he vows to fight a 173-year-old state abortion ban in any way he can.
+(AP) — Wisconsin’s Democratic Gov. Tony Evers hopes to over the U.S. Supreme Court’s into votes this fall as he vows to fight a 173-year-old state abortion ban, including offering clemency to any doctor convicted and not appointing prosecutors who would enforce the prohibition.

 Evers, who won election in the battleground state four years ago by just over 1 percentage point, told The Associated Press ahead of his appearance Saturday at the Wisconsin Democratic Party convention that abortion will energize key independent voters to support him and other Democrats.